sahana/eden/docs/en/index.rst

 .. |Models| image:: ../images/models.png
 .. _Models: http://postimage.org/image/z7b8s72c/full/

-.. warning:: e-cidadania is in heavy development, because of that, some parts
+.. warning:: e-cidadania is in heavy development, because of that some parts
              of it may suffer changes, especially the data models and documentation until some releases.